-- Secure the core.
+Secure the core

 Use a Harvard computer architecture.
-In other words build entirely separate data paths and caches for instructions and data.
+In other words build entirely separate logic pathways (including caches) for instructions and data.
 This means that you can't have 'self modifying code' but so what ?
 Less than 1% of the code in the world is really self modifying and that code is not really required and can be worked around in other ways with modest performance cost.
 It is like trading turds for diamonds.
 Easy decision.

-- Finally you should then only buy software ROM sticks from trusted software vendors.
+Finally you should then only buy software ROM sticks from trusted software vendors.

 Congratulations.
 You now have a secure computer.
 Go sell a million of these to the DOD and get rich.
 You're welcome.